shubhanshu29/Movie-Ticket-Booking/README.md

 I have used Laravel and MySQL to address this problem statement.

-Laravel is an MVC framework and the directory structure of Laravel is such that In App/Http/Controller you would find the controllers.
+Laravel is an MVC framework and the directory structure of Laravel is such that-

+In App/Http/Controller you would find the controllers.

 In App/Http there are the models

 In resources/views there are the views(not many in this project due to the backend necessity).

 The routes of all the APIs are in the Routes/api.php .

 Models:

 User: User table in MySQL to store the details of users that can use the functionality of the application after logging in.

 Ticket: Ticket table to store all the information about the ticket for different API calling and storing purposes.

 In order to test the API, you must login to the website by clicking login on the page or by navigating to localhost/login.
-You can register yourself or you can use the credentials:
+You can register yourself or you can use the

+Credentials:
 	Username/Email : 1234@1234.com
 Password: 12345678